Jiliar/smithy-jsonschema/README.md

 - Converts `.smithy` models to OpenAPI schemas using `smithy-cli`
 - Extracts and flattens JSON Schema definitions from OpenAPI files
 - Converts schemas to AJV-compatible JSON format
-- Validates the schemas with `check-jsonschema`
+- Validates the schemas using ajv-cli
 - Organizes outputs into:
   - `schemas/` → extracted raw schemas
   - `ajv/` → final AJV-compatible files